jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 There's a [technical definition in the act](https://www.law.cornell.edu/definitions/uscode.php?width=840&height=800&iframe=true&def_id=29-USC-1697229976-858777245&term_occur=999&term_src=title:29:chapter:7:subchapter:II:section:152), but as a general guide: If you have the authority to get someone (of your own choosing) hired, fired, disciplined, or similar -- you're a manager.
 Merely participating in hiring interviews does not make you a manager.
 (It simply means your own manager trusts your judgement and discretion.)

+The company has a lot of people who seem to blur the line between management and labor.

+*Example:* Alice and Bob are in Houston on the same team.
+Alice is a VP, and Bob is an Associate.
+The rest of the team is in other cities.
+Alice works for Carol, an ED in London.
+Carol has told Bob that he reports to Alice, but Carol hired Bob and does the annual evaluations for both.
+Meanwhile, Alice cannot access manager tools in go/me.

+In this case, Alice and Bob should confer together with Carol to determine exactly what authority Alice really has.
+If it's simply about having a local contact to call in sick, then Alice is not a manager.
+On the other hand, if Carol plans to rubber-stamp Alice's discretion to hire/fire/discipline, then Alice does act as a de-facto manager.
+In either case, it's important for Bob to be part of the same conversation.

 ## Tips: